 Cloud spend is growing by an average of 35% YoY

 But while this is the average, we have seen large variations in spending across different companies, with some seeing their cloud costs increase by as much as 260% in a single year, and others by a staggering 500%.
+Only a very small amount (5%) have managed to reduce their costs over last year.

-So, what exactly is driving this increase?
+But what is driving this overall increase?

 For the most part, compute, machine learning and storage services.

 The good news is that despite being largely responsible for soaring cloud fees, services such as compute and storage are among the easiest to optimize.
-This is because most cloud providers not only bill you based on your actual resource usage, but they also enable you to rightsize instances and scale resources dynamically so that you are only paying for what you actually need.
+This is because most cloud providers not only bill you based on your actual resource usage, but they also enable you to rightsize instances and scale resources dynamically so that you’re only paying for what you actually need.

 The problem is, without a cloud cost optimization platform in place, many finance leaders have very little visibility into the cloud products and services they’re actually using and how much they’re spending.
 Subsequently, many are wasting as much as a third (32%) of their cloud budget.